GreenIron/FAA-NLP-Project/README.md

 I wanted to analyse the documentary inflation over the years, but I stopped since it would be wrongly interpreted.

 * Token distribution for all DRS: As expected the distribuytion os multimodal with a very long tail.
-It's interresting to note that the average size is rather small and could be entirely fed to a modern LLM (~1k).
+It's interresting to note that the average size is rather small and could be entirely fed to a local LLM (~1k).
+This limitation does not apply to GAFAM provided LLM (100k to 1M tokens).

 ![plot](./images/27_token_distr_all_DRS.png)